unfinishedprogram/beat_map_generator/README.md

 ## Performance Benchmark:

-This will make a beatmap for every possible combination of note placement, all other filters will be consistant
+This will make a beatmap for every possible combination of note placement (1024 beatmaps in total)

 **_Running this can take some time to compleate, and will generate 4GB of files_**

+**_This script uses up to 16GB of memory during execution, and could become very slow or crash if ran on a machine with under 16GB of allocation avalible_**

 ```bash
 bash makebeatmapAsync.sh $(cat file_names.txt)